saurin16/JarvisAi/README.md

 # JarvisAi
 Hey all!
-Created Jarvis which does what you do with python and its beautiful libraries!
+Created Jarvis which does what you want to do with python and its beautiful libraries!